 Slips, trips, and falls

 They might sound negligible on first consideration, but falls of all kinds are some of the most common and most serious risks in a workplace.
 From falling from a height to doing some serious head trauma due to a slip, they need to be seriously considered.
 In construction and manufacturing, the right approach and equipment to reaching heights needs to be trained and exercised at all times.
 More general tips include issuing rules about keeping walkways clear of any clutter and using the right markers for wet floors.
 Cleanliness is the best defence of all.
+If floors are regularly being made wet or slippery it’s worth talking to commercial flooring contractors about safety floors or ones with more durability and grip.

 A fire escape route and a plan are a good idea.
 But you need to be prepared for just how varied the risk of fire can be.
 From electrical fires to poor placement of flammable materials near sources of fire, there are a lot of opportunities for it to raise its dangerous head.
 Just as there are different ways to combat it.
 Different extinguishers that could solve the problem in one situation but exacerbate it in another.
 It’s a good idea to have experienced help on hand, like fire safety services to make sure you’re equipped, trained, and even help you assign a fire marshal in your business.